By providing a nutritious daily meal in school, Mary's Meals attracts chronically hungry children to the classroom

-The Scottish charity began feeding around 200 orphans in one Malawian primary school in 2002 and today, feeds 1,035,637 children with a daily meal in 12 countries, including Malawi, India, Liberia and Haiti.
+The Scottish charity began feeding around 200 orphans in one Malawian primary school in 2002 and today feeds over 1.2 million children with a daily meal in 14 countries, including Malawi, India, Liberia and Haiti.

 Nonetheless, with 59 million children in the world still hungry, the charity believes that in many ways its work has just begun.

 One year ago, the charity established a new school feeding programme in the north of Zambia, following an assessment that confirmed a great need for a daily meal among the pupils there.

 The charity embarked on a project to feed 19,000 children in 25 schools in Zambia.
 However, it is now celebrating the fact that it is feeding over 41,000 children in 64 schools in the Zambian district of Chipata.

 Each child fed by Mary's Meals at school is given a daily serving of likuni phala – a vitamin-enriched maize porridge – served in plastic mugs.